• Art Magazine

 So who knows?
 Maybe it's easier than you think to find a solution?

-What is a creative crisis and where are the causes of a blockade?
+What is a creative crisis, and where are the causes of a blockage?

-A creative creation blockage occurs when it is difficult to develop new ideas.
-This can occur in situations in which an existing project is being worked on or if you try to create something completely new without having a clear idea.
-In these moments it feels like you are sitting and the creative tank is completely empty.
+A creative production block occurs when it's difficult to develop new ideas.
+This can happen in situations where you're working on an existing project or trying to create something completely new without a clear idea.
+In these moments, it feels like you're stuck, and your creative tank is completely empty.

 A creative crisis can have various causes